daryllxd/lifelong-learning/self-improvement/48-laws-of-power.md

 29. Plan all the way to the end.

-- Take into account all possible obstacles and circumstances that may prevent you from achieveing your goal, and plan how you will overcome them.
+- Take into account all possible obstacles and circumstances that may prevent you from achieving your goal, and plan how you will overcome them.
 - When you see several steps ahead, you will no longer need to improvise along the way, and risk deviating from your plan.
 - Prepare alternatives and be open to adapt new routes to your goal.